 - Noise Pollution: Noise caused by the running of factories and vehicles create a serious health hazard such as loss of hearing, malfunctioning of the heart and mental disorders.

 To preserve precious environmental resources & improve the quality of human life pollution control becomes essential.
 Let us list out some reasons for pollution control.

-Reduction of health hazard: Pollution control measures can check diseases like cancer, heart attack & lung complications and support a healthy life on earth.
+- Reduction of health hazard: Pollution control measures can cause diseases like cancer, heart attack & lung complications and support a healthy life on earth.

 Examples of Business Ethics

 - Charging fair prices

 - Using correct/accurate weights

 - Not engaging in any illegal methods of operation and not doing anything which is being considered as undesirable by the society.